2.7.4 Effect of a Child Support Agreement Once Accepted by the Registrar (Other than Lump Sum Payment Provisions)

 In some circumstances where both parents have requested a new provisional notional assessment and then sought to vary those assessments, more than one provisional notional assessment can exist at the same time.
 All variations to all provisional notional assessments must be finalised before a provisional notional assessment can become a notional assessment.

-Example: C and D have a limited child support agreement.
-C requests a new provisional notional assessment and seeks a variation to reflect their new income by applying for a change of assessment.
+Example: George and Gladys have a limited child support agreement.
+George requests a new provisional notional assessment and seeks a variation to reflect their new income by applying for a change of assessment.

-While the change of assessment application is being considered, D notifies a change in care of the children.
+While the change of assessment application is being considered, Gladys notifies a change in care of the children.

-More than 14 days have passed since D received notice of the new provisional notional assessment so they are unable to seek a variation to this assessment.
-D therefore requests a new provisional notional assessment, and then seeks a variation.
+More than 14 days have passed since Gladys received notice of the new provisional notional assessment so they are unable to seek a variation to this assessment.
+Gladys therefore requests a new provisional notional assessment, and then seeks a variation.

 This second provisional notional assessment is varied to reflect the change in care.
 However, it is unable to be converted to a notional assessment while the change of assessment decision relating to the first provisional notional assessment is pending.

-When the change of assessment decision is made, a new notional assessment is made that reflects both the change of assessment decision relating to C's income and the change in care.
+When the change of assessment decision is made, a new notional assessment is made that reflects both the change of assessment decision relating to George's income and the change in care.

 A provisional notional assessment becomes a notional assessment: